neroden/timetable_kit/README.rst

 The only exceptions are HOWTO, certain build files, this file, and LICENSE.

-In particular, data resources and documentation are all inside the package directory at this time.
+In particular, data resources and documentation are largely inside the package directory at this time.
 This may change.

 Dependencies